Alfresco/alfresco-ng2-components/docs/tutorials/working-with-nodes-api-service.md

 ### Observables

-Almost all the methods return an [Observable](https://angular.io/guide/observables).
+Almost all the methods return an [`Observable`](http://reactivex.io/documentation/observable.html).
 Observables provide support for passing messages between publishers and subscribers in Angular applications.
 Observables offer significant benefits over other techniques for event handling, asynchronous programming, and handling multiple values.

-The return values of the `NodesApiService` methods are managed in the usual way for Observables.
+The return values of the [`NodesApiService`](../core/nodes-api.service.md) methods are managed in the usual way for Observables.
 You "subscribe" to the asynchronous messaging using the following syntax:

 ```ts